 When you leave an image such as a login window on an IPS display for a long period of time, you might temporarily see a faint remnant of the image even after a new image replaces it.
-This is called "persistence," "image retention," or "ghosting."
-It's normal behavior for an IPS display, and the faint image will disappear over time.
+This is called 'persistence', 'image retention' or 'ghosting'.
+It's normal behaviour for an IPS display, and the faint image will disappear over time.

 You can prevent image persistence by using the display sleep feature to turn off the display when it's not in use.
 You can also use a screen saver to make sure that a static image isn't on the display for long periods of time.
 Both of these features are on by default in OS X, but you can adjust the settings as needed.

 You can enable or adjust the display sleep feature on your Mac to avoid image persistence: